Customize label text for a single label

 The Mapbox Studio style editor is a visual tool for creating custom map styles to your exact specifications.
 Take a look at the layers on the left side of the style editor screen.
 Each layer can be customized in a variety of ways including (but not limited to) changing labels.

-Click on the country-label layer to see all of the options available to style this layer.
+Click on the country-label layer to see all the options available to style this layer.
 To customize the country labels based on conditions and properties within the data, select Style with data conditions and choose

 name_en to style the label based on the English name for the country.